-Major railway work means passengers are advised to plan August train journeys now
+Major railway work means passengers urged to check before travelling this August

 A large programme of essential work this August as part of our Railway Upgrade Plan will provide faster, more reliable journeys, with more frequent rail services.